 Support will want to improve customer experience; sales would like to improve their sales figures, whereas your accountants might want a cheaper plan.
 As a rule of thumb, including the following characteristics about Zendesk Chat into objectives is highly advisable:

 - Improving CSAT.
-The core benefit of chat systems is that they allow you to provide a more personal service.
-Furthermore, chats allow you to provide better response times and higher resolution rates as everything takes place in real-time and not through a proxy that is email.
+The core benefit of chat systems is that they allow you to provide a more personal service in the same way that customer service leaders do.
+Furthermore, chats allow you to provide better response times and higher resolution rates as everything takes place in real-time.
 People value time more than they did before, hence why chats are good tools for speeding things up.

 - Reducing support costs.
 One of the most overlooked features of chats is that they can be used to reduce support costs significantly.
 A single agent can handle several different chat windows at the same time.
 And the more windows you handle, the less you spend money on manpower.